vinayrull/transaction_fraud_and_risk_analysis/README.md

 # Transaction Fraud & Risk Analysis

 ## Overview
-This project analyzes large-scale transaction data to identify fraud patterns, behavioral anomalies, and credit risk indicators across users, merchants, and transaction types.
+This project analyses large-scale transaction data to identify fraud patterns, behavioural anomalies, and credit risk indicators across users, merchants, and transaction types.
 Using SQL, the analysis focuses on translating transactional data into actionable insights for fraud detection and risk management.

-The dataset contains approximately **24 million transaction records**, requiring efficient querying and aggregation strategies.
+The dataset contains approximately
+**24 million transaction records**, requiring efficient querying and aggregation strategies.

 ---

 ## Project Structure
-/sql
-├── <script_1>.sql
-├── <script_2>.sql
-├── <script_3>.sql
-├── <script_4>.sql
-└── <script_5>.sql

-/docs
-├── data_preparation_and_relationship_analysis.pdf
-└── transaction_fraud_and_risk_analysis.pdf
+- `transaction_fraud_and_risk_analysis.pdf` - Main analysis
+- `other`
+  - `data_preparation.pdf` - Data cleaning, validation and table relationship documentation
+- `sql_scripts`
+  - `transaction_fraud_and_risk_analysis.sql`
+  - `tables_relationship.sql`
+  - `transactions_cleaning.sql`
+  - `transactions_cleaning.sql`
+  - `user_info_cleaning.sql`

 ---

-## Key Questions Addressed
+## Questions Addressed
-- Which users exhibit extreme deviations from their normal spending behavior, and how does this relate to fraud risk?
+- How does fraud risk vary when users’ daily spending exceeds their own 30-day rolling average?
-- Which merchant cities and merchants demonstrate disproportionately high fraud rates?
+- Which merchant cities have the highest fraud rates?
+- Which merchants have the highest fraud rate?
-- How does fraud prevalence differ across transaction types (chip, swipe, online)?
+- How does fraud differ based on transaction type?
-- How are credit cards distributed across utilisation bands based on average monthly spend?
+- How many credit cards fall into utilisation bands based on average monthly spend versus credit limit?
-- To what extent do users concentrate spending with a single merchant?
+- For each user, what percentage of total spend goes to their top merchant?

 ---